 Three Reasons Why We Fast According to St. Thomas Aquinas

-The glorious St. Thomas Aquinas gives us three important reasons for fasting from his Summa Theologica.
+St. Thomas Aquinas gives us three important reasons for fasting from his Summa Theologica.

 He begins by reminding us what defines a virtuous act:

 An act is virtuous through being directed by reason to some virtuous good.
 Now this is consistent with fasting, because fasting is practiced for a threefold purpose.

 First, in order to bridle the lusts of the flesh, wherefore the Apostle says (2 Corinthians 6:5-6): “In fasting, in chastity,” since fasting is the guardian of chastity.
 For…lust is cooled by abstinence in meat and drink.St.
 Thomas Aquinas